coshua/train-macro/devlog.md

 Solution 1: Manage everything on Scheduler.py and only export set_func to other modules, no class.

 Handled with Solution 1, now is able to pass TrainTicketMacro func to Scheduler on app initialization.

+# 220823

+Important: exception handling, informative logs added comments for TrainTicketMacro functions

+Error:
+Scheduler ids are different

+Todo:
+how to remove job upon specific return value

+# 220825

+parsing python list to js list for setting up reservation with a button click.

+Todo:
+how to remove job upon specific return value; from event listener? button submit form for reservation